Georg Büchner: Life and career

 While Büchner continued his studies in Giessen, he established a secret society dedicated to the revolutionary cause.
-In July 1834, with the help of evangelical theologian Friedrich Ludwig Weidig, he published the leaflet Der Hessische Landbote, a revolutionary pamphlet critical of social injustice in the Grand Duchy of Hesse.
+In July 1834, with the help of evangelical theologian Friedrich Ludwig Weidig, he published the leaflet Der Hessische Landbote (The Hessian Courier), a revolutionary pamphlet critical of social injustice in the Grand Duchy of Hesse.
 The authorities charged them with treason and issued a warrant for their arrest.
 Weidig was arrested, tortured and later died in prison in Darmstadt; Büchner managed to flee across the border to Strasbourg, where he wrote most of his literary work and translated two French plays by Victor Hugo, Lucrèce Borgia and Marie Tudor.
-Two years later, his medical dissertation, "Mémoire sur le Système Nerveux du Barbeaux (Cyprinus barbus L.)" was published in Paris and Strasbourg.
+Two years later, his medical dissertation, "Mémoire sur le Système Nerveux du Barbeau (Cyprinus barbus L.)" was published in Paris and Strasbourg.
 In October 1836, after receiving his M.D. and being appointed by the University of Zürich as a lecturer in anatomy, Büchner relocated to Zürich, where he spent his final months writing and teaching until his death from typhus at the age of twenty-three.